If your website isn’t using trust badges to give new visitors confidence in your business, you’re missing out in a big way.

 4. Free Shipping Trust Badges

-Some companies use free shipping to attract more customers to go through with checkout.
-It’s another measure against shopping cart abandonment because it reduces the chance of hidden costs at checkout.
+Some companies use free shipping to attract more customers to go through with checkout process.
+It’s another measure against shopping cart abandonment because it reduces the chance of hidden costs at checkout page.

 And while you can always tell your customers you give free shipping, why not show them with a trust badge?
-Here’s an example from an online fashion store with a Shopify trust badge for free shipping:
+Here’s an example from a fashion ecommerce store with a Shopify trust badge for free shipping:

 You’ll notice their free shipping badge (and money-back guarantee badge) are both hard to miss.
 They have bright colors (yellow) and stick out because of their design.

-These are the secure checkout badges you want to show up front as your customers are headed toward the checkout.
+These are the guaranteed safe checkout badges you want to show up front as your customers are headed toward the checkout page.

 5. Secure Payment Trust Badges